 Link to the course catalog to sign-up for Service-Learning Classes (You can type SL: into Keywords to get a current list of classes)

-Instructors: Lindsey Dean & Emily Wu
+Instructors: Emily Wu & Lindsey Dean

-Instructor: Judy Halebksy
+Instructor: Judy Halebsky

 Instructor: Lynn Sondag

 M W | 12:15-1:30 PM - The only one of its kind currently offered at Dominican, this composition course will provide you with a unique opportunity to improve your writing skills for college while helping local youth prepare themselves for their futures.
 Literacy is inextricably linked with power in America today, so individuals who can master verbal information have greater access to political influence, social status, intellectual potential, and vocational prosperity.
-However, public education does not prepare all students equally, and many youths exit high school with low literacy skills that keep them on the margins into adulthood.
-Service-learning will be used as one of the principal methods for achieving the learning outcomes of this course in partnership with Marin County Community School in San Rafael.
+However, public education does not prepare all students equally, and many youth exit high school with low literacy skills that keep them on the margins into adulthood.
+Service-learning will be used as one of the principal methods for achieving the learning outcomes of this course.

 Instructor: Bonnie Howe

 F | 9:25-12:05 PM - An introduction to ethical theory in Western philosophy followed by an investigation of contemporary ethical problems drawn from the field of health care, e.g., scarce resource allotment, genetic intervention, control, and research, dilemmas in nursing, medical paternalism, AIDS issues, reproductive control, abortion, euthanasia.
 This course is designed to offer you practice in collaborating with others to promote community health, to open up the social policy dimensions of health care, and to ground you in basic philosophical and medical ethics concepts.
 Ethics needs praxis to even locate and formulate its key questions.
 That is why the central "text" of this ethics course is praxis – practical experience of service with community partners.
 The work of ethics does not stop with praxis, however; ethics moves on to organized practical reasoning and reflection, and to dialogue.

 Instructor: Lindsey Sullivan